-with $W_{0}(\alpha_1,\alpha_2)=4\exp[-2(|\alpha_1|^2+|\alpha_2|^2)]/\pi^2$ being Wigner function of $|00\rangle$, $\alpha_i=x_i+i p_i$ and $x_i$, $p_i$ are real parameters.
-After some algebra, one can get $Q=k^2\bar{k}^2/2$ using Eq. (\ref{Q2}).
-Therefore, this photon-number mixed state is of zero-discord if and only if $Q=0$, i.e., $k=0$ or $1$.
+using Eq. (\ref{Qr2}).
+Therefore, this photon-number mixed state is of zero-correlation if and only if $Q_r=0$, i.e., $k=0$ or $1$.
+On the other hand, the quantum correlation for subsystem $B$ of $\varrho$, $D_B(\varrho)$ is always zero when $0\leq k\leq1$.
 Actually, this finite-dimensional state can also be detected by the condition shown in Ref. \cite{condition1}.
 We present it here to show that our necessary and sufficient condition is not only suitable for continuous-variable system but also for finite-dimensional system.